ttulka/boundary-io-streams/README.md

 int streamIndex = 0;
 int read;
 for (InputStream is : ibis) {
-    // is holds a sub-stream as a normal input stream object while ((read = is.read()) != 1) {
+    while ((read = is.read()) != 1) {
         processStreamData(streamIndex, read);
     }